Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Telehealth Programs: Quality varies dramatically across providers.
 Industry standards for physician oversight and monitoring protocols would improve patient safety.
 Better integration with traditional healthcare providers would enhance continuity of care.

-FormBlends: While we appreciate our comprehensive approach, expanding insurance partnerships could improve accessibility for patients with coverage.
+FormBlends: While we appreciate our thorough approach, expanding insurance partnerships could improve accessibility for patients with coverage.
 Additional specialist consultations for complex cases would enhance clinical capabilities.

 All three medications cause similar gastrointestinal side effects, primarily nausea, vomiting, and diarrhea.
 Semaglutide has the most extensive safety data given longer market presence.
 Tirzepatide may cause slightly more GI effects during initial titration but generally becomes well-tolerated.
 CagriSema side effect profiles are still being evaluated in clinical trials.